SolaceSamples/solace-samples-amqp-qpid-jms2/docs/_tutorials/persistence-with-queues.md

 This tutorial focuses on using [JMS 2.0 (May 21, 2013)]({{ site.links-jms2-specification }}){:target="_blank"}, for [JMS 1.1 (April 12, 2002)]({{ site.links-jms1-specification }}){:target="_blank"} see [Solace Getting Started AMQP JMS 1.1 Tutorials]({{ site.links-get-started-amqp-jms1 }}){:target="_blank"}.

-## Connecting to the Solace Message Router
+## Connecting to the Solace Messaging

 In order to send or receive messages, an application must start a JMS connection and a session.

-There are three parameters for establishing the JMS connection: the Solace Message Router host name with the AMQP service port number, the client username and the optional password.
+There are three parameters for establishing the JMS connection: the Solace messaging host name with the AMQP service port number, the client username and the optional password.

 *QueueProducer.java/QueueConsumer.java*
 ```java